Frequently asked questions for the Teach and Learn Scholarship (Specialist Teaching Areas).

 Temporary teachers must be engaged in temporary employment at the time they are required to complete their practicum to be eligible.

-The department will not pay the equivalent upfront course contribution fee for any unit for which you receive advanced standing or academic credit for.
+The department will not pay the equivalent upfront course contribution fee for any unit which you receive advanced standing or academic credit for.

-The training allowances and practicum allowance (if eligible) payable to scholars will be paid in the regular pay cycle and taxed accordingly.
+The training allowances payable to scholars will be paid in the regular pay cycle and taxed accordingly.

 Any money paid to you by the department must be declared as assessable income on annual income tax returns.
-You will have tax withheld from your annual training allowance and practicum allowance.
+You will have tax withheld from your annual training allowance.
 HECS-HELP repayments may also be withheld.
 If you have any taxation questions it is recommended that you seek independent financial and/or taxation advice.

 If you have not found answers to your questions in the above FAQs, contact the Employment Programs team via firstname.lastname@example.org or phone 1300 300 634.